flipdishbytes/api-client-java/docs/WebhooksApi.md

 <a name="getWebhookSubscriptions"></a>
 # **getWebhookSubscriptions**
-> RestApiArrayResultWebhookSubscription getWebhookSubscriptions(clientId)
+> RestApiPaginationResultWebhookSubscription getWebhookSubscriptions(oauthAppId, appId, page, limit)

-Get all webhook subscriptions by your Oauth client id
+Get all webhook subscriptions by your Oauth App id

 ### Example
 ```java